opensearch-project/documentation-website/_ingest-pipelines/index.md

 OpenSearch ingest pipelines perform actions on indexes and are preferred for use cases involving pre-processing simple datasets, [machine learning (ML) processors]({{site.url}}{{site.baseurl}}/ingest-pipelines/processors/sparse-encoding/), and [vector embedding processors]({{site.url}}{{site.baseurl}}/ingest-pipelines/processors/text-image-embedding/).
 OpenSearch ingest pipelines are recommended for simple data pre-processing and small datasets.

-Data Prepper is the preferred data ingestion tool for OpenSearch and is recommended for any data processing that it supports and for use cases involving the transfer and fetching of large datasets and complex data pre-processing.
+Data Prepper is recommended for any data processing tasks it supports, particularly when dealing with large datasets and complex data pre-processing requirements.
+It streamlines the process of transferring and fetching large datasets while providing robust capabilities for intricate data preparation and transformation operations.
 Refer to the [Data Prepper]({{site.url}}{{site.baseurl}}/data-prepper/) documentation for more information.

-OpenSearch ingest pipelines can only be managed using [ingest API operations]({{site.url}}{{site.baseurl}}/api-reference/ingest-apis/index/).
+OpenSearch ingest pipelines can only be managed using [Ingest API operations]({{site.url}}{{site.baseurl}}/api-reference/ingest-apis/index/).
 {: .note}

 ## Prerequisites